steadybit/extension-aws/README.md

 | `STEADYBIT_EXTENSION_DISCOVERY_ATTRIBUTES_EXCLUDES_FIS`    | `aws.discovery.attributes.excludes.zone`   | List of FIS Target Attributes which will be excluded during discovery.
 Checked by key equality and supporting trailing "*"              | no       |                                                                                                                                              |
 | `STEADYBIT_EXTENSION_DISCOVERY_ATTRIBUTES_EXCLUDES_LAMBDA` | `aws.discovery.attributes.excludes.fis`    | List of Lambda Target Attributes which will be excluded during discovery.
 Checked by key equality and supporting trailing "*"           | no       |                                                                                                                                              |
 | `STEADYBIT_EXTENSION_DISCOVERY_ATTRIBUTES_EXCLUDES_RDS`    | `aws.discovery.attributes.excludes.lambda` | List of RDS Target Attributes which will be excluded during discovery.
 Checked by key equality and supporting trailing "*"              | no       |                                                                                                                                              |

+The extension supports all environment variables provided by [steadybit/extension-kit](https://github.com/steadybit/extension-kit#environment-variables).

+When installed as linux package this configuration is done in the file `/etc/steadybit/extension-aws`.

 ### Authentication